Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 To do this, first generate a Certificate Signing Request (CSR) from the node with the ``/config/tls/csr.pem`` endpoint (refer to the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html>`__).

 .. note::
    To properly authenticate nodes, the clustering backend (etcd) expects that each node has a certificate with a properly filled Subject Alt Names (SAN) field.
-In particular, nodes expected to be reached only via their IP need to have a proper IP SAN in their certificate.
+   Nodes are expected to be reached only via their IP and need to have a proper IP SAN in their certificate.
    IP SANs can be requested for the CSR by prefixing "IP:" to the names, as in ``openssl``:

    .. code-block:: text